barbarer/py4e-int/_sources/strings/peer_in.rst

 .. mchoice:: dz-lecture10_Strings_07
    :author: Dan Zingaro
    :practice: T
-   :answer_a: Return a copy of s
+   :answer_a: Returns a copy of s
-   :answer_b: Return the reverse of s
+   :answer_b: Returns the reverse of s
-   :answer_c: Return a string consisting of only the final character of s
+   :answer_c: Returns a string consisting of only the final character of s
-   :answer_d: Return a string consisting of only the first character of s
+   :answer_d: Returns a string consisting of only the first character of s
    :correct: b
    :feedback_a: Incorrect!
 Consider s = 'abc'.
 In the first iteration, new_s = c + new_s = 'a' + '' = 'a'.
 In the second iteration, new_s = 'b' + 'a' = 'ba' and so on.
 So, it will return the reverse of s.
    :feedback_b: Correct!
 Consider s = 'abc'.
 In the first iteration, new_s = c + new_s = 'a' + '' = 'a'.
 In the second iteration, new_s = 'b' + 'a' = 'ba' and so on.
 So, it will return the reverse of s.
    :feedback_c: Incorrect!
 Consider s = 'abc'.
 In the first iteration, new_s = c + new_s = 'a' + '' = 'a'.
 In the second iteration, new_s = 'b' + 'a' = 'ba' and so on.
 So, it will return the reverse of s.
    :feedback_d: Incrrect!
 Consider s = 'abc'.
 In the first iteration, new_s = c + new_s = 'a' + '' = 'a'.
 In the second iteration, new_s = 'b' + 'a' = 'ba' and so on.
 So, it will return the reverse of s.

-   What is a good description of this function?
+   What is a good description of what the following function does?

    .. code-block:: python